What is Alpha mannosidosis?

 Is there any treatment?

-At the moment there is no specific treatment for alpha mannosidosis available on the NHS in the UK.
+At the moment there is no specific treatment for adults with alpha mannosidosis available on the NHS in the UK.
 We work very closely with colleagues from around the world to keep up to date/participate in research in this field.

 How did I get alpha mannosidosis?